Skip to Main Content

 Key Findings:

-• Vehicle Hours of Delay (VHD) on roadways adjacent to the concert venues more than doubled at 7 out of 9 stadiums during the Eras Tour concerts.
-On average, vehicle delays increased 90% across all stadiums compared to delay hours at comparable times.
+• Vehicle Hours of Delay (VHD) on roadways adjacent to the concert venues at least doubled during most Eras Tour concerts.
+On average, vehicle delays were 277% higher across all stadiums compared to delay hours at comparable times on non-concert dates.

-• Astonishingly, traffic around MetLife Stadium actually decreased compared to usual delays.
-This is the only stadium where traffic decreased.
+• Traffic around MetLife Stadium, which invested heavily in transit access, actually decreased compared to usual delays.
+This is the only venue where traffic decreased.

 Eras Tour Traffic Winners & Losers

-Overall, across all 9 stadiums and 25 concerts, average delay hours were 90% higher than typical.
-In fact, most stadiums saw delay hours at least double on average over the course of the concerts.
+Overall, across all 23 stadiums and 62 concerts, average delay hours were 277% higher than typical.
+In fact, all but four stadiums saw delay hours at least double on average over the course of the concerts.

 Two major success stories emerged, however: Atlanta’s Mercedes-Benz Stadium and New Jersey’s MetLife Stadium saw average delays well under 100%.

-Atlanta only saw a 32% increase in traffic.
-But NJ’s MetLife Stadium was the real standout.
+Atlanta only saw a 32% increase in traffic delays.
+But NJ’s MetLife Stadium was the real standout

 Philadelphia also placed a big emphasis on public transit.
-This paid off for the stadium on two of the concert nights.
-The Friday and Sunday shows in May at Philadelphia’s Lincoln Financial Stadium saw only about a 70% increase in delays, a comparatively good traffic performance.
+This may have paid off for the stadium on two of the concert nights.
+The Friday and Sunday shows in May 2023 at Philadelphia’s Lincoln Financial Field saw below average increases in delays compared to the other stadiums, with VHD 200% and 186% higher than typical for streets around the stadium, respectively.

-However, on Saturday night Philadelphia’s Lincoln Stadium encountered huge snarls, with a 402% increase in hours of delay.
+However, on Saturday night Philadelphia’s Lincoln Financial Field encountered huge snarls, with a 599% increase in hours of delay.
 This dragged down the stadium’s average across the three nights.
 It’s also a signal of how tenuous traffic management at an event like this can be, and how easy it is for delays to compound.

 How Transportation, Events, & Operations Professionals Can Manage Event Traffic Better